 The key role of the Management Board is to set the strategic vision and direction for the Goyder Institute and to monitor its implementation and outcomes.
 It also reviews and approves annual research programs and budgets, and oversees the effective delivery of the research programs.

-The Board comprises an Independent Chair, the Director of the Goyder Institute, two representatives from CSIRO, two representatives from the State Government, and one representative from Flinders University, the University of Adelaide and the University of South Australia.
+The Board comprises an Independent Chair, the Director of the Goyder Institute, and a representative from each partner organisation: SA Department for Environment and Water (representing State Government), CSIRO, Flinders University, the University of Adelaide and the University of South Australia.

 The Members of the Goyder Management Board are:

 Professor Barry T Hart (AM) – Independent Chairperson

 Professor Hart is an Emeritus Professor at Monash University with extensive experience in the water resources sector throughout Australia and around the world.
 He has established an international reputation in the fields of natural resources decision-making (water quality and catchment management, environmental flows, water policy), ecological risk assessment and environmental chemistry.